Brunswick Modern Slavery Statement

 In the category of Marine Propulsion, these brands include, Mercury Marine, Mercury Racing MerCruiser and Flite.
 Brunswick’s comprehensive collection of parts, accessories, distribution, and technology brands includes Mercury Parts & Accessories, Land ‘N’ Sea, BLA, Lowrance, Simrad, B&G, Mastervolt, RELiON, Attwood, and Whale.

-Our boat brands are some of the best known in the world, including Boston Whaler, Lund, Sea Ray, Bayliner, Harris Pontoons, Princecraft and Quicksilver.
+Our boat brands are some of the best known in the world, including Boston Whaler, Lund, Sea Ray, Bayliner, Harris Pontoons, Princecraft, Quicksilver and Uttern.
 Our service and shared-access businesses include Freedom Boat Club, Boateka and a range of financing, insurance, and extended warranty businesses.
 While focused primarily on the marine industry, Brunswick also successfully leverages its portfolio of advanced technologies to deliver an exceptional suite of solutions in mobile and industrial applications.

-Headquartered in Mettawa, IL, USA, Brunswick has more than 17,000 employees operating in 25 countries, including the USA, UK, Norway, Canada and Australia, for manufacturing, assembly and distribution.
-In 2023, Brunswick was named by Forbes as a World’s Best Employer and as one of America’s Most Responsible Companies by Newsweek, both for the fourth consecutive year.
+Headquartered in Mettawa, IL, USA, Brunswick has more than 14,500 employees operating in 26 countries, including the USA, UK, Norway, Canada and Australia, for manufacturing, assembly and distribution.
+In 2024, Brunswick was named by Forbes as one of America’s Best Large Employers for the sixth consecutive year in addition to winning more than 100 awards across the enterprise for the third straight year.
 For more information, visit https://www.brunswick.com/.

 Supply Chain